Flecs v4.0 is out!

 One Query Engine to Rule them All

-In the past year a lot of new query features got introduced that enabled some really wild stuff.
-All of that goodness was tucked away behind three separate APIs however, which could be confusing for someone looking to actually put it to use.
+In the past year a lot of new query features got introduced that added a lot of expressiveness to queries.
+Many of those features were spread across three separate APIs however, which could be confusing for someone looking to write queries.

 No longer in v4!
 The filter, query, and rule implementations now have been unified into a single query API.
-Not only does this drastically simplify code, it also enables previously impossible combinations of features, which makes queries even more powerful.
-Last but not least, all query features are now available to systems as well!
+Not only does this simplify the APIs, it also enables previously impossible combinations of features, which makes queries even more powerful.
+Last but not least, this now means that all query features are available to systems as well!

 v3 vs. v4 query feature comparison